godotengine/godot-website/collections/_article/godot-foundation-update-dec-2024.md

 ---
 title: "Godot Foundation Update December 2024"
-excerpt: "We've been quietly working on a number of things!
-Here are a few."
+excerpt: "We’ve made progress on several key initiatives for the organization and the Godot ecosystem.
+Here’s what we’ve been up to."
 categories: ["news"]
 author: Godot Foundation
-image: /storage/blog/covers/godot-foundation-update-2023.jpg
+image: /storage/blog/covers/godot-foundation-update-2024.webp
-date: 2024-12-01 12:00:00
+date: 2024-12-02 17:00:00
 ---

 The Foundation has been working on a number of things behind the scenes that are important for the organization and for